 You may be wondering what the difference is between all the Samsung tablets on the market right now, and most importantly, which one to buy and why, if you have your eye out for a new Android tablet.
-Here’s a quick explanation of the various high end Samsung tablet series: Note, Pro and Tab S.
+Let’s find out in our Galaxy Note vs Pro vs Tab S comparison.

 Samsung has launched various model iterations, which should attract different people for their interests and reasons for why they would need a tablet to begin with.
 Aside from the Tab series which is the lowest range that Samsung makes, we break down what the real differences are between the Note, Pro and Tab S tablets.

 The Note tablets

 The latest version of the Galaxy Note series is the Note 3 and the Note 10.1 2014 Edition.
 What makes the Note tablets stand apart is the fact that they come with a built-in S Pen stylus which is great for note-taking, multitasking and productivity apps.

 This makes Note ‘phablets’ something for profession life because they can be controlled so quickly and accurately, with not much fuss.
 It’s also great for creativity as well, thanks to apps like S Sketch.
 The next version of the Note is on its way, that being the Galaxy Note 4, which is presumed to have a much faster processor and an increase in resolution.

 You can expect it as early as September 4 2014.
 This would likely knock down the price of the Galaxy Note 3 and the Note 8.0, an earlier larger Note model, down another notch, both of which are great devices.